Coenzyme Q10: benefits, dosage, contraindications

 Increased oxidative stress and coenzyme Q10 deficiency in juvenile fibromyalgia: amelioration of hypercholesterolemia and fatigue by ubiquinol-10 supplementation.

-Diabetic Neuropathy ✪✪✪✪✪
+Diabetic neuropathy ✪✪✪✪✪

 Posologie

-HIV Infection ✪✪✪✪✪
+HIV infection ✪✪✪✪✪

 Posologie

-Congestive Heart Failure ✪✪✪✪✪
+Congestive heart failure ✪✪✪✪✪

-Some clinical research has shown that heart failure is associated with low levels of coenzyme Q10.
-An analysis of clinical research in patients with heart failure showed that daily intake of 30 to 300 mg of coenzyme Q10 improves physical capacity and reduces mortality rate by 31% compared to placebo.
-Other clinical research has shown that adding oral coenzyme Q10 to conventional treatments seems to improve quality of life and reduce heart failure symptoms such as dyspnea, edema, hepatomegaly (liver enlargement), and insomnia in patients with mild to severe impairment.
-The duration of the treatment, severity of congestive heart failure, and dose of coenzyme Q10 used may affect treatment effectiveness.
-In cardiopathies, the effect of CoQ10 seems related to an increased synthesis of ATP, reduction of free radicals, or membrane protection.
+Some clinical research has shown that heart failure is associated with low levels of coenzyme Q10.rnrnAn analysis of clinical research in patients with heart failure showed that daily intake of 30 to 300 mg of coenzyme Q10 improves physical capacity and reduces the mortality rate by 31% compared with placebo.rnrnOther clinical research has shown that adding oral coenzyme Q10 to conventional treatments appears to improve quality of life and reduce symptoms of heart failure such as dyspnea, edema, hepatomegaly (enlarged liver), and insomnia in patients with mild to severe impairment.
+The duration of treatment, the severity of congestive heart failure, and the dose of coenzyme Q10 used may influence treatment effectiveness.rnrnIn heart disease, the effect of CoQ10 appears to be related to increased ATP synthesis, a reduction in free radicals, or membrane protection.rnrn

 Posologie